Employment law- Age Discrimination

 - promotion and transfer opportunities

-Who is protected by the Act?
+Who is protected by the Equality Act?

 The Act applies to all employees (fixed and indefinite term), job applicants, trainees, contract workers, office holders (including company directors and partners), those who are on secondment and the self-employed.
 The Act covers all areas of employment including recruitment, selection and promotion, the provision of training, the provision of benefits, retirement and occupational pensions.
 The Act does not just apply to older employees, but also younger ones.
 For example, it will also be unlawful for an employer to impose a lower age limit when recruiting, unless this age restriction can be objectively justified.